A Letter from Bishop Chris (February 2025)

 Dear brothers and sisters,

 Years ago, I worked for a mid-sized software company in the banking industry in Charlotte, NC.
 The company was being bought out, chopped up, re-organized, and downsized.
-For some employees this meant job loss and for others it meant moving to the west coast.
+For some employees it meant job loss and for others it meant moving to the west coast.
 No one was sure their job was secure.
 The atmosphere was tense.
-I remember there was a lot of whispering, anxiety, gossip, anger, fear, bitterness and grief.
+There was a lot of whispering, anxiety, gossip, anger, fear, bitterness, guilt, and grief.
 Very little work was accomplished.

 One day while eating lunch at my desk (having just finished reading the Scriptures and saying my prayers) my supervisor burst into my office.
-She was a surly, worldly, faithless woman who’s lifestyle and mine couldn’t have contrasted more.
-God gave me grace to see beyond her exterior and I prayed often for her salvation.
+She was a surly, worldly, faithless woman whose lifestyle and mine couldn’t have contrasted any more.
+God had given me grace to see beyond her exterior and I prayed often for her salvation.
+It was clear to me that I was in her life for the sake of the gospel, and she was in my life to make me pray more!
 She spit out at me, “What the $%@! is wrong with you?
 You’re the only one around here who isn’t panicking!
 Are you totally checked out?”

 I took a breath and took a chance.
 I said, “No, B. I’m not checked out.
-I have a wife and a newborn and we live on my salary.
+I have a wife and a newborn, and we live on my salary.
 I’m concerned too.
 The difference is that I’m not walking through this crisis in my own strength.
 My life is yielded to Jesus Christ and He is ultimately in control.
 I trust Him with my future.
 He’s alive.
 He’s never left me, and He never will, no matter what happens to my job.
-He gives me strength and peace.”
-She looked at me incredulous and back out of my office.
+He’s my strength and peace.”
+She looked at me incredulous for at least 20 seconds; her mouth opened and closed, and then she simply backed out of my office.

-I wish I could say B. came to faith in that moment.
-So far as I know, she didn’t.
-However, I was given the opportunity to testify to the Living God, at the appropriate time and in the appropriate way, and I pray, by God’s grace, a gospel seed was sown for her future.
-I was able to do so because I was walking with the Lord and watching for the opportunities He put before me.
+I wish I could say B. came to faith in that moment or since.
+So far as I know, she hasn’t.
+What was clear to me was that I was given the opportunity to testify to the Living God, at the appropriate time and in an appropriate way.
+I prayed then, and I have prayed since, that a gospel seed was sown in her.
+I was able to do this because I was walking with the Lord and watching for the opportunities He put before me throughout that season.

 Was it a hard time in my life?
 Yes, for many months.
-Did I walk it out with perfect faith.
+Did I walk it out with perfect faith?
 Hardly.
-However, in the midst of that crisis, my life in Christ, my assurance in the faithfulness of His Word, my nourishment in the Sacraments, and my experience of the Holy Spirit’s nearness grew exponentially.
+However, during that crisis God was at work in me — my life in Christ, my assurance in the faithfulness of His Word, my nourishment in the Sacraments, and my experience of the Holy Spirit’s nearness grew exponentially.
 I listened deeply for His Voice.
-I began to learn how to turn to my church friends for prayer and strength.
-I asked the man who was discipling me a lot of questions.
+I prayed with my wife Catherine more deeply and intimately.
+I began learning to turn to my church friends for prayer and strength.
 And I discovered, in a way I couldn’t have otherwise, how to trust God in the storm.

-Many of you who live in and around the Washington DC area are in the midst of a real storm right now.
-I have spoken with several area clergy and also several lay people employed in the government sector.
-It’s a time of challenge, fear, and incredible disequilibrium.
-I remind you that God’s call to His people in such times is to hold up and not fold up.
+Again, for all those of us facing the storms of life and the challenge, fear, and incredible disequilibrium they bring.
+For those in and around DC, and for all those weathering life’s challenges: I remind you that God’s call to His people in such times is to hold up and not fold up.
 We are not called to be passive nor are we to be cowed by fear.
 Instead, we are called to a living hope.

-And for those brothers and sisters of DOMA who live outside of DC and are not so immediately affected by what’s currently happening, I remind you of the New Testament admonitions to love one another, to bear one another’s burdens, and most especially, to pray for each other.
+And for those brothers and sisters of DOMA who live outside of DC and are not so immediately affected by what’s currently happening, or for whom life is in a season of peace; I remind you of the New Testament admonitions to love one another, to bear one another’s burdens, and most especially, to pray for each other.
+Let’s be a people of sincere and deep prayer for each other.

 With love for you in Christ,